Combe Hay Halt railway station

 Combe Hay Halt railway station was a railway station that served the village of Combe Hay, Somerset, England from 1910 to 1925 on the Bristol and North Somerset Railway.

 History

-The station opened on 9 May 1910 by the Great Western Railway.
+The station was opened on 9 May 1910 by the Great Western Railway.
 It closed to passengers on 22 March 1915 as a wartime economy measure but reopened on 9 July 1923, only to close again to both passengers and goods traffic on 21 September 1925.